 How healthy can this be?
 Personally, I believe this is one of the healthiest dishes you will taste.
 It is a marriage of sweet (from shrimp paste), sour (tamarind), spicy (chilli) and the savoury taste from the fish stock.
 Plus all the healthy spices bring out the delicious aroma and flavour.

-When I normally cook this dish, I tend to use pure fish stock – where I would boil salmon bones for about an hour (normally from 20 minutes is sufficient), and painstakingly debone them.
-After that, I would use the flesh and brew it with the pastes & herbs for a few hours until the aroma of assam laksa fills the air; only then it is ready for consumption.
+When I normally cook this dish, I tend to use pure fish stock – where I would boil salmon bones for about an hour, and painstakingly debone them.
+After that, I would use the flesh and brew it with the pastes for hours until the aroma of assam laksa fills the air; only then it is ready for consumption.